Why Yes Reached a Crossroads With the Murky ‘Tormato’

-Unfortunately, things didn’t quite go according to plan.
-The band’s ninth studio album, ‘Tormato,’ emerged from those sessions on Sept.
-20, 1978, and represented not only a reversal in commercial fortunes for Yes, but the start of a particularly turbulent period that would eventually lead to some key departures from the lineup.
+When Tormato, Yes' ninth studio album, arrived on Sept.
+20, 1978, it represented both a reversal in commercial fortunes and the start of a particularly turbulent period that would led to some key departures.

-A relatively concise collection of songs, ‘Tormato’ found the band largely avoiding the extended instrumental workouts that filled out bestselling records like ‘Tales from Topographic Oceans’ in favor of shorter songs such as ‘Onward’ (which clocked in at 4:05) and the minor hit single ‘Don't Kill the Whale’ (3:56).
-The closing track, ‘On the Wings of Freedom,’ was the record's longest song at 7:47 – a relative blip in a catalog filled with lengthy compositions.
+A relatively concise collection of songs, Tormato found Yes largely avoiding the extended instrumental workouts that filled out best-selling records like Tales from Topographic Oceans in favor of shorter songs such as "Onward" (which clocked in at 4:05) and the minor hit single "Don't Kill the Whale" (3:56).
+The closing track, "On the Wings of Freedom," was the record's longest song at 7:47 – a relative blip in a catalog filled with lengthy compositions.

-Quarrels between Yes members were nothing new, and members came and went on a regular basis, but things seemed particularly stormy during this period; in fact, singer Jon Anderson and keyboardist Rick Wakeman would both exit the lineup in the months following ‘Tormato.’
-Wakeman's displeasure became particularly evident during an infamous incident when he hurled a tomato at the artwork for the record, which was then titled ‘Yes Tor,’ after a geological formation in southern England.
+Quarrels between Yes members were nothing new, and members came and went on a regular basis, but things seemed particularly stormy during this period.
+Singer Jon Anderson and keyboardist Rick Wakeman both exited in the following months.
+Wakeman's displeasure became particularly evident during an infamous incident when he hurled a tomato at the artwork for the record, which was then titled Yes Tor, after a geological formation in southern England.

-Looking back in an interview years later, bassist Chris Squire admitted that ‘Tormato’ “was a kind of a hodge-podge of different songs, so it was hard to figure out what was good on it and what wasn’t, maybe, I don’t know…I think it was hard for people to figure that album out.
-And there was lots of notes being played by Rick and Steve [Howe] on mostly every track on it.”
+"I think it was hard for people to figure that album out," he added, "and there was lots of notes being played by Rick and Steve [Howe] on mostly every track on it."

-Admitting that some of the album was guilty of being “too intense" and "[trying] too hard,” Howe added, “It’s not that satisfying to listen to, at least for myself — I can’t talk for everyone else.
+Criticized by Howe as "too intense" and "[trying] too hard," Tormato is "not that satisfying to listen to, at least for myself," he said.
+"I can’t talk for everyone else.
 But there are some nice moments in it, and I think there should have been someone else there helping us with that one a little bit.
 We’d always had a really good engineer, and we were a bit lost at sea with actually the tonal landscape and the space."

-"So, I'm looking at the tapes and it doesn't say Dolby A anywhere on them — it’s typical that they note that when encoded — but I said, 'Hold on a second, let me put Dolby on this.’
-And everything – except for some of the later overdubs – sounded amazing.
+"So, I'm looking at the tapes and it doesn't say Dolby A anywhere on them," Kehew said.
+"It's typical that they note that when encoded.
+I said, 'Hold on a second, let me put Dolby on this,' and everything – except for some of the later overdubs – sounded amazing.
 I went, 'Aha!'
 I think we realized what happened.
-They went to somebody else and the other person didn't see Dolby on the tapes."
+They went to somebody else, and the other person didn't see Dolby on the tapes."